OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ![Step Out](Images/Chapters/0x05c/step_out.png)

 After the `a()` method gets the directory names,  it will search for the `su` binary within these directories.
 To defeat this check, step through the detection method and inspect the variable content.
-Once execution reaches a location where the `su` binary would be detected, modify one of the varibales holding the file name or directory name by pressing F2 or right-clicking and choosing "Set Value".
+Once execution reaches a location where the `su` binary would be detected, modify one of the variables holding the file name or directory name by pressing F2 or right-clicking and choosing "Set Value".

 ![Set Value](Images/Chapters/0x05c/set_value.png)